uptane/uptane-standard/uptane-standard.md

 In order to be considered Uptane-compliant, an implementation SHALL follow all of these rules as specified in the document.

-Note that, following the recommendations of {{RFC2119}}, imperatives of the type defined here "will be used with care and sparingly.
-In particular, they will only be used where it is actually required for interoperation or to limit behavior which has potential for causing harm (e.g., limiting retransmisssions)
+Note that, following the recommendations of {{RFC2119}}, imperatives of the type defined here will be used and will be used only when essential for security.

 ## Uptane role terminology